-There was no material contract entered into by the Company or its subsidiaries involving the interest of the CEO, any Director, or controlling shareholder, which are either still subsisting at the end of FY2015 or if not then subsisting, entered into since the end of the previous financial year.
+There was no material contract entered into by the Company or its subsidiary corporations involving the interest of the CEO, any Director, or controlling shareholder, which are either still subsisting at the end of FY2016 or if not then subsisting, entered into since the end of the previous financial year.

-7. INTERESTED PERSONS TRANSACTIONS ("IPTS")
+7. INTERESTED PERSONS TRANSACTIONS ("IPTs")